Temple Merit Scholarship Summer Educational Enhancement Stipends

 - Projects should be unpaid.
 If students are receiving payment, it must be noted on the application, and an exception may be requested.

 - Only one stipend may be used per summer.

-- Research and Internships should be a minimum of 300 hours in duration; up to two experiences may be combined to meet the minimum.
+- Experiences, with the exception of approved study abroad programs, should be a minimum of 300 hours in duration; up to two experiences may be combined to meet the minimum.